tomer78/typescript-demo/README.md

 Installing
 -------------
-To Run you just need the Typescript Compiler installed. ( via you I.D.E or install manualy)
+To Run you just need the Typescript Compiler installed. ( via your I.D.E or install manualy)

     npm install -g typescript